-- 22. Construction: Construction activity as per the International Standard Industrial Classification (ISIC) adopted in the System of National Accounts (SNA) covers contract construction by general builders, civil engineering contractors and special trade contractors.
+- 22. Information on activities code available in the Corporate Identity Number (CIN) of the company are used to classify the companies into various industry groups based on NIC 2004 classification. - 23.
+Construction: Construction activity as per the International Standard Industrial Classification (ISIC) adopted in the System of National Accounts (SNA) covers contract construction by general builders, civil engineering contractors and special trade contractors.
 In addition to these contractual activities, in India, own account construction is also included for the purpose of estimating domestic product, due to the problem of availability of data separately.
-Thus construction industry includes companies engaged in all activities connected with site preparation, alteration, addition, repair and maintenance, construction and maintenance of infrastructure (viz., roads, bridges, rail beds etc.) and infrastructure projects, industrial plants and building installations and such other activities. - 23.
-Real estate: Real estate activity means (i) developing real estate and (ii) other services in relation to real estate.
+Thus construction industry includes companies engaged in all activities connected with site preparation, alteration, addition, repair and maintenance, construction and maintenance of infrastructure (viz., roads, bridges, rail beds etc.) and infrastructure projects, industrial plants and building installations and such other activities

+24. Real estate: Real estate activity means (i) developing real estate and (ii) other services in relation to real estate.
 This includes companies engaged in buying, selling, renting and operating of self-owned or leased real estate (viz., apartment building and dwellings, non-residential buildings etc.), developing and subdividing real estate, developing and sale of land and cemetery lots, operating of apartment hotels and residential mobile home sites etc.